How to improve your indoor air quality at home

 If there's an unpleasant odour in your house, track down the source rather than using an air freshener.

-Exposure to very high levels of VOCs can cause eye, nose and throat irritation, headaches and nausea and, in the long term, damage to the liver, kidneys and central nervous system.
+Exposure to very high levels of VOCs can cause eye, nose and throat irritation, headaches and nausea.
+In the long term, they can also cause damage to the liver, kidneys and central nervous system.

 New flat-pack furniture, lino and carpet, fabrics, bedding, glues and insulation can also release formaldehyde.